EDLaaS: Fully Homomorphic Encryption Over Neural Network Graphs for Vision and Private Strawberry Yield Forecasting: Conclusion and Future Work

-We have shown how FHE can be automatically parameterised directly from multi-directed graphs for neural networks, using groups and a variation of the travelling salesman problem for costs.
-We have shown how multi-directed graphs can be used in an FHE compatible manner with FHE compatible nodes to facilitate encrypted deep learning.
-We have evaluated a recent ReLU approximation (with additionally backpropagated approximation range), against the Sigmoid activation function, finding it slightly less accurate but much less precise due to instabilities in the weight initialisation.
-We have utilised our encrypted deep learning procedures, discussed throughout, in both classification and regression problems.
-We have used an open dataset Fashion-MNIST with open-source reproducible code examples to aid reproduction and experimentation.
-We have briefly summarised applying encrypted deep learning to an real world (sensitive) problem predicting strawberry yield with quite some success.
-Our implementation is the most comprehensive encrypted deep learning library currently available, now with automatic FHE parameterisation, traversal, cross-compatible/ interoperable NumPy custom-containers, documentation and expandability for future distributed or GPU accelerated computations with FHE, using the state-of-the-art RNS-CKKS FHE scheme provided by the MS-SEAL back end.
+In this paper, we have shown how FHE can be automatically parameterised directly from multi-directed graphs for neural networks, using groups and a variation of the travelling salesman problem for costs.
+It was demonstrated how multi-directed graphs can be used in an FHE compatible manner with FHE compatible nodes to facilitate encrypted deep learning.
+We have also evaluated a recent ReLU approximation (with additionally backpropagated approximation range), against the Sigmoid activation function, finding it slightly less accurate but much less precise due to instabilities in the weight initialisation.
+The proposed encrypted deep learning procedures were utilised in both classification and regression problems.
+For the former, we used an open dataset Fashion-MNIST with open-source reproducible code examples to aid reproduction and experimentation.
+For the latter, We demonstrated how our methods can be used in an real world (sensitive) problem predicting strawberry yield, paving the way to introduce such a technology at scale in the agri-food sector.
+We believe that our implementation is the most comprehensive encrypted deep learning library currently available, now with automatic FHE parameterisation, traversal, cross-compatible/ interoperable NumPy custom-containers, documentation and expandability for future distributed or GPU accelerated computations with FHE, using the state-of-the-art RNS-CKKS FHE scheme provided by the MS-SEAL back end.

-There is still much research that needs to be conducted, in particular with FHE and training.
+However, there is still much research that needs to be conducted, in particular with FHE and training.
 Encrypted deep learning is not a solution currently to any problem that relies on very specific data that is very dissimilar to other problems, meaning we cannot transfer some understanding in a private manner.
 We are still limited by multi/parallel-processing, however in the case of Python-FHEz we leave the back end open-ended following the NumPy custom container specification such that this gap can be easily retrofitted later, just like Dask and CuPy have for standard NumPy.

 Finally with encrypted deep learning we can open avenues for data sharing that have previously been untenable in the face of their rightful privacy concerns.
 The more of the pitfalls of FHE that are solved, and the more usable encrypted deep learning becomes, the more likely we are to see it provide some critical predictive service to improve fields like agriculture, and medicine.